Drug Free Schools and Communities Act

 • Loss of Privileges: Imposes restriction on privileges or access to buildings, areas, or events normally afforded to a student.

-• Confiscation of Prohibited Property: Places items belonging to individual in a temporary hold until the items can be appropriately removed from campus or destroyed.
+• Confiscation of Prohibited Property: Places items belonging to an individual on a temporary hold until the items can be appropriately removed from campus or destroyed.

 • Behavioral Requirement/Contract: Asks students to perform or follow outlined behavioral expectations.